Nick Leckey: St. Louis Rams

 Leckey was signed by the St. Louis Rams as a free agent on June 6, 2007.
 He played in three games for the team in 2007 and started all 10 games in which he appeared in 2008.

 New Orleans Saints

 Leckey signed a one-year contract with the New Orleans Saints as an unrestricted free agent on March 17, 2009.
 He was waived on September 26 to make room for Chase Daniel who was signed off the practice squad.
 He was re-signed by the Saints on September 29.
-He played in eight regular season games and all three postseason games in 2009, mostly on special teams with some work at center.
+Leckey played in eight regular season games and all three postseason games in 2009, mostly on special teams with some work at center.
 He was re-signed on March 7, 2010.
-He was released on September 4, 2010.
+Leckey was released on September 4, 2010.

 Personal life

 Leckey is married to Erin Kathleen Leckey.
 After retiring from football, he returned to Kansas State and received his degree in hotel and restaurant management in December 2012.